jinjian1991/DeckDick/README.markdown

 API a little.
 I firmly believe the best way to counter hypocrisy is with satire.
 Enjoy.

-You can more information on creating iOS (and OS X) content blockers in Session 511 of WWDC 2015.
+You can get more information on creating iOS (and OS X) content blockers in Session 511 of WWDC 2015.
 Also there's some great information on the WebKit blog: https://www.webkit.org/blog/3476/content-blockers-first-look/